-The addition and removal of the edge in the dominant region have received considerable attention.
-Detailed investigations have been carried out into changes in dominance conditions due to edge addition and removal.
-In addition to addition and removal, the most critical operations on the edges of the graph are subdivision and contraction.
-However, it appears that the dominant area was only recently subdivided and contracted.
-Some researchers investigated the effect of the edge subdivision on number and absolute dominance, two of the two key parameters being tested.
-The sdu(g) division in a diagram is the minimum number of arms to subdivide in order to maximize the number of domination (where the edge can be subdivided at the most at once).
+The edge addition and removal in the dominance region have gained a lot of attention.
+There have been detailed investigations on changes in the conditions of dominance as a result of edge addition and deletion.
+In addition to addition and elimination, subdivision and contraction are the most critical operations on the graph's edges.
+It seems, however, that the area of dominance has been subject to subdivision and contraction only recently.
+Some research the effect of edge subdivision on the number of domination and absolute domination, two of the two most important parameters tested.
+The domination subdivision number $sd\mu(G)$ in a diagram is the minimum number of edges to subdivide in order to maximise the domination number (where the edge can be subdivided at the most at once).
 The first figure was established by Arumugam and Paulraj Joseph [1], which shows that $sd\alpha(T) < 3$ is at least three vertices for every tree T- and that this top bound is at least three vertices in each graph.
-However, Haynes and others[5] in 2001 gave the above conjecture a counter-example by showing that $sd\alpha(G) = 4$ was used for cartesian product G = Kt - T > 4.
-The graph G with sd μ g = 5 was developed later by Swaminathan and Sumathi[9].
+However, Haynes and others[5] in 2001 gave the above conjecture a counterexample by showing that $sd\alpha(G) = 4$ was used for cartesian product G = Kt - T > 4.
+The graph G with sd μg = 5 was developed later by Swaminathan and Sumathi[9].
 [2, 3, 4] includes general limits for subdivision dominance numbers.
 The total subdivision number sdat is a parallel definition (G).
 This number was defined in 2003 by Haynes et al. [<] with regard to vertex.
-They also showed that sd < 3 is sufficient for $sd \mu t$ (G), and that sd < 3 is sufficient to indicate any T tree.
-The T-tree with sd β t (T) = 3 was constructively characterized[8].
+They also showed that sd < 3 is sufficient for sd μ t (G), and that sd < 3 is sufficient to indicate any T tree.
+The T-tree with $sd\beta t$ (T) = 3 was constructively characterized[8].
 [8].
 This number can therefore be arbitrarily high in general graphs (see [7]).

 Motivated by recent research into subdivision, we take the edge contraction into account and add similar conceptions, namely the numbers for supremacy and overall dominance.
 We define the (total) domination number (ect $\beta(G)$) ct $\alpha(G)$, as the minimum number of edges to be contract to lower the (total) domination number of graph G with (total) domination number at least (three) two.
-If the (total) dominance number is (two), then for simplicity, we define (ct $\beta(G)$)ct $\mu(G)$ =0.
+If the (total) dominance number is (two), then for simplicity, we define $(ct\beta (G))ct\mu(G)=0$.
 This will explain the importance of (total) dominance contraction number.
 One aim is to find a minimum (total) dominant set for useful installation in the corresponding graph G. In a facility location problem.
 If the cost of these facilities is to be cut, the total number of dominant installations must be decreased.
 In order to do so we must make some adjustments to the edges of G, i.e. add or contract certain edges.
-Formerly, the number of borders is increased and additional costs are therefore not necessary, whereas the latter is not (in fact, it decreases the number of edges, by Proposition2.1).
+Formerly, the number of borders is increased and additional costs are therefore not necessary, whereas the latter is not (in fact, it decreases the number of edges, by Proposition 2.1).
 The contraction of the edge therefore may be better than the addition of the edging.
 Then at least one needs to know how many edges to minimise the (total) dominance number need to be contracted.
-This question is answered by demonstrating that each of graphs G holds $ct\alpha < 3$ and $ct\alpha t$ (G)<3.
-An significant comparison with $sd\alpha$ (G) and $sd\mu t$ is made with this result (G).
-Moreover, we give graph classifications and characterise them according to the two top limits of $ct\beta$ (G) and $ct\alpha t$ (G).
+This question is answered by demonstrating that each of graphs G holds ct α <3 and ctat (G)<3.
+An significant comparison with $sd\alpha(G)$ and $sd\mu t$ is made with this result (G).
+Moreover, we give graph classifications and characterise them according to the two top limits of $ct\beta(G)$ and $ct\alpha t(G)$.